gblancogarcia/GBInfiniteScrollView/README.md

 1. Add a pod entry for `GBInfiniteScrollView` to your Podfile `pod 'GBInfiniteScrollView', '~> 1.4'`
 2. Install the pod(s) by running `pod install`.
-3. Include GBInfiniteScrollView wherever you need it with #import <GBInfiniteScrollView/GBInfiniteScrollView.h>
+3. Include GBInfiniteScrollView wherever you need it with `#import <GBInfiniteScrollView/GBInfiniteScrollView.h>`.

 ### Source files